Free Early Learning and Childcare hours

 If your child is still four when they are due to start primary school, you can choose to wait until the following year when your child is five before they start school.

-If you choose this option, known as ‘deferred entry’, your access to free Early Learning and Childcare hours might differ depending on your child’s month of birth and the council area you live in:
+If you choose this option, known as ‘deferred entry’, your access to free Early Learning and Childcare hours might differ depending on your child’s birthday and the council area you live in:

 - If their fifth birthday is in January or February, they will automatically get an extra year of free hours